cgruver/okd4-upi-lab-setup/README.md

 # Installing OKD4.X with User Provisioned Infrastructure.

+### Or, more precisely...
+How to build your own desktop datacenter from scratch.

-## I have written this from my own lab configuration.
-So, it is oppinionated toward a libvirt/KVM installation.
+## I have written this guide from my own lab configuration.
+So, it is oppinionated toward a libvirt/KVM installation on CentOS 7.

-## Note: Updated to support the OKD 4 GA release that just dropped.
+## Note: Updated to support the OKD 4.5 GA release that just dropped.
 FCOS made some changes to how network interfaces are configured.
 This project is being updated to accomodate those changes.
 The deployment script has been modified to inject NIC configuration into the ignition files for the OKD nodes.
 The documentation will be updated soon.

 __If you want to connect with a team of OpenShift enthusiasts, join us in the OKD Working Group:__